PavaniMaganti/bankruptcy-prediction-ml-model/README.md

 - Evaluation using accuracy, precision, recall, and confusion matrix

 ## 📁 Dataset
-The dataset contains financial and registration details of UK companies, sourced from Company House.
-Key features include company status, incorporation date, and financial metrics.
+The dataset used in this project is available in this repository under the file `company_house_data.csv`.
+This dataset contains financial and organizational data of UK-registered companies.
+You can directly access it in this repository by clicking on the `company_house_data.csv` file.

 ## 🛠️ Tools Used
 - Python